If the tablets on this list aren't enough for you then a) you're very hard to please, but b) we think we can still help out a little.

 Lenovo Yoga 10 HD+

-As a combined Android tablet for media consumption and a bit of work, the Yoga is appealing with its front facing stereo speakers enhancing media consumption and the stand working well with a Bluetooth keyboard connected.
+You can do a lot worse than the Yoga 10 HD+, with its front facing stereo speakers enhancing media consumption and the stand working well with a Bluetooth keyboard connected.

 Tesco Hudl 2